Quercus stewardiana

 Quercus stewardiana is a species of tree in the beech family Fagaceae.
-It is widespread across much of China (Anhui, Guangdong, Guangxi, Guizhou, Hubei, Hunan, Jiangxi, Sichuan, Yunnan, Zhejiang).
+It is widespread across southern China (Anhui, Guangdong, Guangxi, Guizhou, Hubei, Hunan, Jiangxi, Sichuan, Yunnan, Zhejiang).
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 Quercus stewardiana is a tree up to 12 meters tall.
 Twigs are hairless.
 Leaves can be as much as 12 cm long, green on the top but white and waxy on the underside.